 Handicapped-driver vehicles are exempt from the prohibition of backing into a parking space; the exception is that no one is allowed to back into any angled parking space in any surface lot or in the parking garages.

-- E. Temporary accommodations may be made for persons who do not qualify for state-issued handicap placards but who may need a temporary accommodation due to a mobility impairment such as being on crutches.
+Temporary accommodations may be made for persons who do not qualify for state-issued handicap placards but who may need a temporary accommodation due to a mobility impairment such as being on crutches.
 Persons with temporary mobility impairments should contact either the office of Human Resources (faculty and staff) or Disability Services (students).
 Human Resources and Disability Services will the work with OCS to assess parking options.
+The Fidelity lot is reserved for visitors to the mansion, Admissions and handicap overflow parking with the permission of HR or Disability Services.

-- Residential students assigned to garages can use overflow parking areas in the 12th Ave lot, at the Campus Security Operations Center, and behind BHBC if they come to or return to campus in the middle of the day and there are no available spaces in their designated garage.
+Residential students assigned to garages can use overflow parking area at the Campus Security Operations Center and behind BHBC if they come to or return to campus in the middle of the day and there are no available spaces in their designated garage.

-Vehicles may not park on lawns, in fire lanes, or in any area not marked as a parking space.
+Vehicles may not park on lawns, sidewalks, crosswalks, along yellow curbs, or in any area not marked as a parking space.
 The inner circle of campus is a No Parking Zone and may not be used for parking.

 Vehicles parked in authorized lots must be parked within the parking stripes and headed into the space.
 Backing into spaces is not permitted.